-Year 11 Course Code FEMAT Year 12 Year 12 - Course is not offered in 2024 Course may be offered in 2025 Pre-requisites Year 11 - OLNA Reading, Writing and Numeracy Category 1 and 2 Cost \$60.00 (cost is approximate - subject to change)
+Year 11 Course Code FEMAT Pre-requisites Year 11 - OLNA Reading, Writing and Numeracy Category 1 and 2 Cost \$60.00 (cost is approximate - subject to change)

 The Mathematics Foundation course focuses on building the capacity, confidence and disposition to use mathematics to meet the numeracy standard for the WACE.
 This course is for students who have not demonstrated the numeracy standard in the OLNA.
 It provides students with the knowledge, skills and understanding to solve problems across a range of contexts including personal, community and workplace/employment.
 This course provides the opportunity for students to prepare for post-school options of employment and further training.
 This course will aid students to pass OLNA numeracy and prepare them to use the mathematics of everyday living including budgeting, tax, timetable, reading charts and statistical information.